3liteking148/seq-position-probs/README.md

 Good features of HMMER (also in DUMMER):

-* It uses position-varying probabilities of not only letters, but also of starting and extending insertions and deletions.
+* It uses position-varying probabilities of not only letters, but also starting and extending insertions and deletions.

 * It integrates evidence from alternative ways of aligning two regions.